jupyterlab/extension-examples/README.md

 ```

 The Panel widget can hold several sub-widgets that are added with its
-`.addWidget` property. `DataModel` is a class that provides data that is
+`.addWidget` method. `DataModel` is a class that provides the data that is
-shown in the `DataGrid` widget.
+displayed by the `DataGrid` widget.

 With these three classes, we adapt the `TutorialView` as follows: